sjmiddlebrook/pockethost/packages/pockethost/readme.md

 ```

 See the plugin authoring guide for more information on how to make a plugin that responds to both methods.

+## Debugging

+PocketHost supports `--debug` command line switches.
+In debug mode, PocketHost will output debugging information to log channels.
+This includes all action and filter activity and any `dbg()` statements.

 ## Configuration